Terrorist arrested in J&K: Huge cache of arms recovered

 New Delhi, Dec 03: The Jammu and Kashmir police have apprehended a terrorist and also seized a huge cache of arms.

-The operation undertaken by the Kishtwar police along with with the 17 Rashtriya Rifles and 52 CRPF led to the arrest of one terrorist.
+The operation was undertaken by the Kishtwar police along with the 17 Rashtriya Rifles and 52 CRPF led to the arrest of one terrorist.
 The terrorist has been identified as Tariq Hussain Wani.

 He was arrested along with a 303 Rifle, one Magzine, 64 live cartages and 11 charger clips.